HACKSSENTIAL RULES ~ CHAPTER II

 Features: Rangers are trained to survive in harsh environments, excel at ranged combat, and read the signs of the wild.
 Their familiarity with terrain, flora, and fauna makes them valuable guides and formidable opponents.

 Assets: No additional assets beyond those granted by the character’s background.
-However, the character may choose one bonus item from the following: sleeping bag, flintlock, cooking utensils, rope, or oilcloth.
+However, the character may choose one bonus item from the following: sleeping bag, flintlock, rope, or oilcloth.

-ES: Brawl; Combat Art (axes, bows, daggers, heavy and light blades, polearms, blunt thrown and unconventional weapons); Detect; Dodge; First Aid; Hunt; Outdoor Survival; Ride; Stamina; Swim; Train Animals; Trained in Armors and Shields; Workmanship (tanner); Wrestle.
+ES: Brawl; Combat Art (axes, bows, daggers, heavy and light blades, polearms, blunt thrown and unconventional weapons); Detect; Dodge; First Aid; Hunt; Outdoor Survival; Ride; Train Animals; Trained in Armors and Shields; Workmanship (Tanner); Wrestle.

 Thief (Way of Rascals)

-Description: Thieves are specialists in crimes against property; burglars, fences, con artists, and racketeers.
-While they may avoid open violence, they excel at deception, stealth, and exploitation of the urban underworld.
+Description: Thieves are specialists in crimes against property: burglars, fences, con artists, and racketeers.
+They avoid open violence; they excel at deception, stealth, and exploitation of the urban underworld.

-Features: A Thief is adept in illicit activities such as lockpicking, pickpocketing, forgery, and smuggling.
+Features: A Thief is adept in illicit activities like lockpicking, pickpocketing, forgery, and smuggling.
 They also possess a keen eye for valuable items and an ability to assess their worth accurately.

 Assets: Starting assets are doubled based on the character’s background.